Study War No More encourages learning, reflection, visioning and action toward the development of a “Global Security System: an Alternative to War.”

 Required / Supporting Resources

-Study War No More supports the study of World Beyond War’s landmark publication: A Global Security System: An Alternative to War (AGSS).
-Now in its third edition (2017), AGSS will be continually updated to reflect global changes and emergent thinking on approaches to peace and security.
+Study War No More supports the study of World BEYOND War’s landmark publication: A Global Security System: An Alternative to War (AGSS).
+Now in its fourth edition (2018-19), AGSS will be continually updated to reflect global changes and emergent thinking on approaches to peace and security.
 AGSS is a required resource for Study War No More.
-(Study War No More currently references both the 2016 and 2017 editions of AGSS.)
+(Study War No More currently references both the 2016 and 2017 editions of AGSS – 2018-19 edition references will be added soon.)

 A Global Security System: An Alternative to War is available in several formats:

-- The print edition can be bought in bulk for a discount here
+- Buy in bulk for a discount here.

 Study War No More emphasizes consideration and assessment of alternative approaches to the present system of global security.
 Many will be surprised by the many efficacious nonviolent strategies currently employed in different contexts around the world.
 By exploring these alternatives learners are encouraged to formulate their own ideas on the most effective and ethically consistent strategies and institutions as the foundations of a global security system.
 This approach serves two vital purposes.